cedx/free-mobile.dart/docs/usage.md

 It completes with a `ClientException` if any error occurred while sending the message.

-!!! warning
-	The text of the messages will be automatically truncated to **160** characters:
-	you can't send multipart messages using this library.
+!> The text of the messages will be automatically truncated to **160** characters: you can't send multipart messages using this library.

 ## Client events
 The `Client` class triggers some events during its life cycle: